Pineville residents approve recreational excess levy

 “As a result, this excess levy passed by more than the necessary rate of 60 percent of votes cast,” explained Victoria Knight Clay, town recorder.

-The votes will be canvassed June 21 at 4:30 p.m. in the Pineville Town Hall Council Chambers.
+The votes will be canvassed June 21 at 4:30 p.m. in the Pineville Town Hall Council Chambers, Clay said.

 The excess levy is added to the regular taxes residents pay on personal property and is used to fund improvements and supplements to improve select services, such as recreation facilities in this case.